 We welcome applicants who have a variety of talents and interests and who are interested in a rigorous but flexible college preparatory education that balances academic, artistic, social, and practical work.
 We welcome you to visit our school at any time and we encourage you to schedule a visiting day before applying.

 Berkshire Waldorf High School’s admissions process is designed to support our faculty in crafting well-balanced classes from a pool of qualified applicants.
 We are committed to remaining a small high school with a low student-teacher ratio.

-For the 2015-16 school year, applications are reviewed on a rolling and space-available basis.
+For the current 2016-17 school year, applications will be reviewed on a rolling and space-available basis.

 The timeline for admission for the 2017-18 school year is:

 February 1st – Applications due

 April 10th – Admission Decision deposits and signed contracts due

 Applications and all other required admissions’ documents should be in our office by February 1, 2017.
 This will give us time to review applications, set-up interviews, and organize any needed assessments.
 Applications received after the priority deadline of February 1 will be reviewed on a rolling and space-available basis.
 Applicants who complete and submit all the necessary requirements by the priority deadline will receive an admission decision by March 10, 2017.
 Candidates applying after February 1 are considered on a rolling admission basis as space permits.